gobuffalo/docs/templates/docs/helpers.md

 api.Resource("/users", UsersResource{})
 ```

 **Note** that the helpers are generated to match the generated paths.
-It is possible to override the path names in the `App.Routes`, but it is highly adviced that you find a different way to your goal than this.
+It is possible to override the path names in the `App.Routes`, but it is highly advised that you find a different way to your goal than this.
 Slack is always open to these conversations.

 <%= title("Content Helpers") %>